dapr/docs/reference/api/actors_api.md

 ### Invoke actor method

-Invokes a method for an actor with the specified methodName where parameters to the method are passed in the body of the request message and return values are provided in the body of the response message
+Invokes a method for an actor with the specified methodName where parameters to the method are passed in the body of the request message and return values are provided in the body of the response message.
+If the actor is not already running, the app side should [activate](#activating-an-actor) it.

 #### HTTP Request